 - Identifying key team members within Musqueam and ensure that all information is received and disseminated and that timelines are clearly indicated;

-- Develop capacity funding budgets and ensure agreements are in place if necessary and that monies are received;
+- Assist in developing capacity funding budgets and ensure agreements are in place if necessary and that monies are received;

 - Arrange meetings, agendas, meeting minutes.

-- Engage in research, analysis, policy development and implementation of Musqueam title and rights policies as delegated by T&R Manager.
+- Engage in research, analysis, policy development and implementation of Musqueam title and rights policies in collaboration with the Secretariat.
 Responds to inquiries internally and externally on matters relating to First Nation title and rights policies, departmental programs, and services;

-- Support and participates in negotiations as part of the Musqueam negotiation team on key aspects of consultation and accommodation in working groups and side-table working groups with provincial, federal, and other agency negotiators;
+- Supports and participates in negotiations as part of the Musqueam negotiation team on key aspects of consultation and accommodation in working groups and side-table working groups with provincial, federal, and other agency negotiators, as required;

 - Document the interests and expectations of the Province and Canada; assist in formulating strategies and approaches that will achieve agreement;

-- Document and advise on necessary requirements for achieving agreement through liaison with appropriate representatives (typically Intergovernmental Affairs Committee and/or Council).
+- Document and advise on necessary requirements for achieving agreement through liaison with appropriate representatives (typically Title and Rights Committee and/or Council).

 - Respond to community and third party consultation issues;